aniruddh-a/parallel-bfs/README.md

 MON, Nov 09, 2015
 Implemented sequential form of breath first search.
-Algorith using 1D partitioning in progress and sequential form will help in comparing results.
-And to gain insight in computation speedup achieved by parallelism.
-Initially generated data
-for 60,000 graph vertices.
+Parallel algorithm using 1D partitioning in progress and sequential form will help in comparing results and to gain insight in computation speedup achieved by parallelism.
+Initially generated data for 60,000 graph vertices.
 added sequential_bfs.c
 added graphData.txt